-Barbara is an independent coach, mediator and facilitator with a background in cross-cultural church planting.
-She has 12 years of experience consulting with teams and individuals in churches, charities and businesses, focussing on helping them create strategies to communicate effectively and to thrive.
-As a Myers Briggs practitioner and Clifton Strengths Coach she uses experiential learning principles to facilitate tailored team events.
+Barbara is our Network and Development Lead, who also co-facilitates on the Reconciling Mission residential and the programme's action learning groups.
+She is an independent coach, mediator and facilitator with a background in cross-cultural church planting.
+She has over 13 years of experience consulting with teams and individuals in churches, charities and businesses, focussing on helping them create strategies to communicate effectively and to thrive.

 Carey is our Racial Justice Lead, and has co-developed our Being White programme, working with Alastair McKay.
 She is a hightly experienced trainer and facilitator in conflict resolution, mediation and diversity.
 She is also an Associate Consultant and Trainer with enei.
 Previously she was a Senior Manager and Lead Trainer with Leap Confronting Conflict, and co-authored Leap’s training manual, Playing with Fire.

 Jill Andrews is our Communications Lead, and organises RI’s newsletters, website updates and social media output.
 With extensive experience across business and charity sectors, Jill runs Just Ask Jill, focusing on helping sole traders and small organisations with tasks they don’t have the time, energy or skills to do themselves.
 She also has a long history of voluntary work for various charities and churches.

 Jo is an independent researcher and evaluator who works on issues of religion and public life across sectors and cultures.
 She also works part-time for USPG, an Anglican mission agency, and is a research fellow in the Centre for Religion and Public Life at the University of Leeds.
 Jo leads on the monitoring and evaluation of RI’s Reconciling Mission programme.